rafaelaltamirano/RestReserve/README.md

 ## Tech stack we want you to use
   - Retrofit
-  - Dagger 2
+  - Hilt/Dagger 2
   - We would love you to use one of the following architectures
+    - Unidirectional Data Flow
     - Clean Architecture
     - MVVM
-    - MVP
   - We welcome RxJava/RxKotlin
+  - Using Jetpack Compose is a plus

 ## Test scenarios